-What’s the link between tofu and women’s sexual health.
-Well, it’s complicated.
+What’s the link between tofu and women’s sexual health?
+Well, to be honest, the whole matter of examining the benefits of tofu is complicated.
 You see, tofu is a controversial food.
 (That’s because there’s some concern that the isoflavones in soy increase estrogen and increase risk of breast cancer.)
 However, minimally processed, non-GMO tofu, eaten in less than two servings daily, offers nutritional benefits that cannot be ignored.

-And these are just the benefits we know about!
+And these are just the benefits of tofu that we know about!
 It is believed that there is still much to be discovered about the phytonutrients in soy (from soybeans to bean curd to even soy oil) and their benefits to both women’s sexual and overall health.

 Some of our favorite recipes featuring tofu: